The subject of New York Times best-selling travel book “The Shadow of Kilimanjaro” by Rick Ridgeway. Outside Magazine’s Trip of the Year (2006/2012)

 Africa’s definitive walking safari.
 Hike and game drive along two of the most beautiful rivers that are the home to the biggest elephant herds in Africa.

 Described by some as the greatest African bush experience on the continent, Tropical Ice’s Great Walk of Africa was designated Outside Magazine’s “Trip Of The Year” (2006/2012) and has been featured in National Geographic.
-On this magnificent adventure, you’ll leave the 21st century behind and visit an Africa first seen by the explorers – on foot!
-You’ll embark upon a 11-day 100 mile (160 kilometre) game tracking walk across the wilderness landscapes of Tsavo – the largest park in Africa.
+On this magnificent walking adventure, you’ll leave the 21st century behind and visit an Africa first seen by the explorers – on foot!
+You’ll embark upon a 11-day 100 mile (160 kilometre) game tracking walking safari across the wilderness landscapes of Tsavo – the largest park in Africa.
 You’ll gain an understanding and appreciation for wildlife while following game trails along the Tsavo River past occasional

 First World War forts, past the place where the infamous “Maneaters of Tsavo” halted the British Empire in 1898.